Jupyter

 Load custom Packages/Modules in JupyterHub

 Whilst the default kernels available in Jupyter, whether Python or R, offer a certain number of base packages, users normally want to use their own custom packages within their programs.
-The good news is that Jupyter integrates perfectly with anaconda and its package and environment management systems.
+The good news is that Jupyter integrates perfectly with conda and its package and environment management systems.

-The recommended way to work with python and R packages is via anaconda.
+The recommended way to work with python and R packages is via conda.
 This also enables users to create segregated environments for different projects.
 More information on how to use conda environments can be found here.

 Python